 Homogeneous reaction conditions allow the cracking rate to be controlled during operation, acting as a suppressant to unwanted free radical reactions - this contributes to high yields of hydrocarbon products.
-The use of supercritical water gives a means of rapid heating that avoids excessive temperatures that could lead to char formation.
+Supercritical water allows for efficient heat transfer and prevents char formation.